Sahni, Punjab

 Sahni is a village near Lakhpur, Tehsil Phagwara, Kapurthala district, in Punjab, India.

 The village is also known as Lakhpur Sahni.

 This village is located on the road from village Rawal-pindi to village Panchhata.

 Demographics

 According to the 2001 Census, Sahni has a population of 1,264 people.
 Neighbouring villages include Lakhpur, Malikhpur, Nasirabad, Rampur Khalyan, Prempur, Harbanspur, Rampur Sunra and Bir Dhadoli.

 Sahni is situated on the Phagwara-Hoshiarpur Road.
 It is 14 km from Phagwara, 29 km from Hoshiarpur, 35 km from Jalandhar and 55 km from Ludhiana.
-Most of the population belongs to Kaushal and Kahlon clans.
+Most of the population belongs to Bangar, Kaushal and Kahlon clans.
 The village has a Government High School.